 “Stop trying to be right in your relationships, do the right thing” DGA

 4. Patronizing your friends’ business: Many new business owners know this dilemma.
-How do handle an exchange of money when friends and family patronize your business.
-People have different mindsets and mentality when patronizing their friends and family.
+How do handle an exchange of money when friends and family patronize your business?
+People have different mindsets and mentalities when patronizing their friends and family.
 Some think: